The Purpose of Presbyterian Women is to:

 Presbyterian Women of Bella Vista Yearbook (pdf file)

 Quilting: Quilters meet as needed during the year.
-Completed twin-size quilts are donated to the children at Vera Lloyd Presbyterian Home.
+Completed twin-size quilts are donated to the young people in Vera Lloyd Presbyterian Home in Monticello, Arkansas.

 Two special offerings are received during the year.
 The Thank Offering is received in the fall, and funds programs that provide education, safe housing, clean water, health care, and justice for women.
 The Birthday Offering is received in the spring, and funds programs determined by the PCUSA Creative Ministries Offering Committee.